Davar Academy, LLC | Evaluated Learning Experience

 November 2016 - Present.

-Upon successful completion of the course, students will be able to: explain basic management concepts, especially processes for goal setting, strategy, motivating, reinforcement principles, and employee selection and compensation; describe the skills needed at the various levels of management; analyze and evaluate organizational performance; describe current human resources principles; and utilize managerial solutions for contemporary organizational issues.
+Upon successful completion of this learning experience, students will be able to: explain basic management concepts, especially processes for goal setting, strategy, motivating, reinforcement principles, and employee selection and compensation; describe the skills needed at the various levels of management; analyze and evaluate organizational performance; describe current human resources principles; and utilize managerial solutions for contemporary organizational issues.

-In the lower division baccalaureate/associate degree category, 3 semester hours in Business or Management (11/16).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Business or Management (11/16) (3/22 revalidation).